realm/realm-js/integration-tests/environments/react-native/README.md

 xed ios
 ```

-The following command will run the harness without starting the app on the simulator, for tests with "Class models" in their title and skip tests which require a server.
+As example: The following command will run the harness for tests with "Class models" in their title and skip tests which require a server, without starting the app in the simulator.

 ```
 SKIP_RUNNER=true MOCHA_REMOTE_GREP="Class models" MOCHA_REMOTE_CONTEXT=missingServer npm run watch:ios